ibm-cloud-docs/containers/cs_loadbalancer_dns.md

   ```
   {: screen}

-4. Optional: Verify that the IPs are registered with your host name by running a `host` or `ns lookup`.
+4. Optional: Verify that the IPs are registered with your subdomain by running a `host` or `ns lookup`.
   Example command:
   ```
   host mycluster-a1b2cdef345678g9hi012j3kl4567890-0001.us-south.containers.appdomain.cloud